aljoxo/Arisen/README.md

    - GLENMORIL
    - Main Questline through Dragonslayer (if not previously completed)
    - UNSLAAD
+Please note that there are other quest mods in the list, aswell as a lot of other content, so they should be filled in wherever to gain levels and experience.
+This is just a rough map of my ideal character and power progression.

 #### Q: I don't like the physics.
 A: This isn't a question.
 If you don't like the body physics preset included in the list, I suggest disabling `3BA RFBBBT v3.0 - AutoGibbon Settings - Update 3` in MO2 (if you want a more "stiff" preset) or searching nexus for a new CBPC preset that is more "jello-like".